Enforce AI policy.

 One audit event.
 Hash-chained.
 Verifiable.

-Every mediated AI request produces one structured audit event and one usage event.
-Joined by correlation id.
-SHA-256 linked to the row before.
-Signed checkpoints anchor the trail.
-Your auditor verifies the export without Mandate tooling.
+Every mediated AI request produces one structured audit event and one usage event, joined by correlation id.
+Each row is SHA-256 linked to the one before it, and signed checkpoints anchor the trail.
+Your auditor can verify the export without any Mandate tooling.

 Audit event Chain verified